xdworks/startup-school-2014-ny/en/Apoorva Mehta at Startup School NY 2014-wkmR7TYUt_c.mp4_voUy8EqoRR6HWu0yzh9OgA.md

 brought me ten bushels of bananas.
 What do you think this is a zoo laughter.

-\[00:15:38\] Turns out that the picture on insta card for that for that item was a bushel of bananas and so there was some confusion between what the customer had ordered and with the shopper thought the customer ordered.
+\[00:15:38\] Turns out that the picture on Instacart for that for that item was a bushel of bananas and so there was some confusion between what the customer had ordered and with the shopper thought the customer ordered.
 So we ended up sending Dan a banana bread recipe and he was